vinliao/blog-next/content/now.md

 ## Get good at copywriting
 I was thinking of having a software engineer job like most of my peers have.
 But there's something inside me that said, "no, pick other path."
 I know, it sounds silly.

 Maybe the reason why I want to get into software engineering is because all my peers are doing it, not because I really want it.
-So instead of being an engineer, I picked copywriting and decided to get so good at it that they can't ignore me.
-I honestly don't know where this path will lead, but it seems to be more interesting than software engineering.
+So instead of being an engineer, I picked copywriting.
+I honestly don't know where this path will lead, but as far as I can see, it seems like an interesting path.